education accreditation in America may be voluntary, it is hard to believe when there are many who claim any non-accredited

 organizations in America and what it takes in each agency to be approved.

-made clear however that this is a competitive issue among US based colleges and universities and once outside the boarders
+It should be made clear however that this is a competitive issue among US based colleges and universities and once outside

 standards for higher education.
 This indeed makes the competition for the global student much more intense.